diyaAden/CSE3902_LOZ/README.md

 - Use 'Enter' to pause and unpause the game

 Cheat Codes
-- WWSSADAD - Go straight to boss room
+- WWSSADAD - Warp to the boss room
 - WDSAWDSA - Reduce the number of enemies in the current room down to 1
 - DDDDDW - Set the number of collected rupees to 99
+- PPP - Warp to the special Pokemon rooms

 Updates Log:
 - Sprint 2 Completion 2/21/22